Social Deduction Games for LearningSeptember 25, 2022 2022-10-14 8:50

 Mafia and the core mechanics of social deduction games

 In a social deduction game, players are assigned roles at random.
-There are usually two roles that players take – mafia and villagers.
+For example in the social deduction game, Mafia, there are usually two roles that players take – mafia and villagers.

-The mafia members know each other (or at least discover each other as the game progresses), but the villagers don’t know who amongst them are mafia members, how many mafia members there are, nor do they know who the other villagers are.
+Members of the mafia know each other (or at least discover each other as the game progresses), but the villagers don’t know who amongst them are mafia members, how many mafia members there are, nor do they know who the other villagers are.

-The play alternates between night and day.
+Play alternates between night and day.
 At night, mafia members come alive and chose one villager to kill.
-As morning is announced, the villager who is killed takes position amongst the other killed villagers, they can observe but not talk.
+As morning is announced, the villager who is killed takes position amongst the other dead villagers, the dead villagers can observe but not talk.
 The whole village (including the mafia members) now try and identify one mafia member.
-They need to arrive at a consensus and whoever is identified as a mafia member is killed (even though the player may be a villager)
+They need to arrive at a consensus and whoever is identified as a mafia member is killed (even though the player may be a villager).
+This person also joins the group of dead villagers.

 The game continues till such time that all mafia members are eliminated or there are as many villagers as mafia members (several other possible variations are also popular).
 The group that survives, wins the game.